 To carry out its assessments, Mirova relies on its in-house Sustainability Research team.
-Assessments are mainly based on internal review of documents published by issuers and on direct exchanges with company.
-Mirova also relies on various sources of information (ESG rating agencies, proxy voting, sell-side financial analysts, news databases, etc.).
-In-house (primarily qualitative) analysis is conducted by members of the Sustainability Research team, who use external sources, in particular ISS-ESG.
+Assessments are mainly based on internal review of public documents published by issuers and on direct contact and discussions with investee companies.
+Mirova also relies on various sources of information (ESG rating agencies, sell-side financial analysts, news databases, etc.).
+In-house (primarily qualitative) analysis is conducted by members of Mirova's Sustainability Research team, who may use external providers as main data sources, in particular ISS ESG.